waku-org/research/docs/incentivisation.md

 Potential issues:
 - An attacker can establish new server identities and continue running away with clients' money.
 Countermeasures:
-	- a client only queries trusted servers (which however leads to centralization);
+	- a client only queries trusted servers (which however leads to centralisation);
 	- when querying a new server, a client first sends a small (i.e. cheap) request as a test;
 	- more generally, the client selects a server on a case-by-case basis, weighing the payment amount against the server's reputation.
 - The ban mechanism can theoretically be abused.
 For instance, a competitor may attack the victim server and cause the clients who were awaiting the response to ban that server.
 Countermeasure: prevent DoS-attacks.